mcohen01/node-quickbooks/README.md

 <a name="findSalesReceipts" />
 #### findSalesReceipts(criteria, callback)

-Finds all SalesReceipts in Quickbooks, optionally matching the specified criteria
+Finds all SalesReceipts in QuickBooks, optionally matching the specified criteria

 __Arguments__